akhiljacob1/FoldTheBraces/README.md

 # FoldTheBraces - Sublime Text Plugin
-<i>This plugin is forked from the following repo: https://github.com/jamalsenouci/sublimetext-syntaxfold
+<i>This plugin is forked from the following repo:</i> https://github.com/jamalsenouci/sublimetext-syntaxfold

 A plugin for Sublime Text 3 that folds/collapses or unfolds/expands code blocks contained within curly braces.